jcolag/entropy-arbitrage/2024-08-08-masterpiece-society.md

  > **LAFORGE**: If the answer to all of this is in a visor created for a blind man who never would have existed in your society.
 No offense intended.

-This also works fairly well as an argument, a variation of the [curb cut effect](https://en.wikipedia.org/wiki/Curb_cut_effect), if you will, that making places and tools more accessible for people with specific difficulties makes them easier for almost all of us.
+This also works fairly well as an argument, a variation of the {% wiki Curb_cut_effect|curb cut effect|en %}, if you will, that making places and tools more accessible for people with specific difficulties makes them easier for almost all of us.

  > **CONOR**: Please, Matthew, continue.